 Optional Pre-Trip Extension: Santiago City, Wine & Culinary Highlights

 Take advantage of your proximity to Santiago to discover the culture, cuisine, and superb wine of this corner of the city and the surrounding wine country.
 2 Days.

 Optional Post-Trip Extension: Easter Island

-One pre-cruise hotel night in Santiago; transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking; cross-country skiing and snowshoeing (November departures only); certified photo instructor; video chronicle of your trip; parka; all meals onboard ship; most beverages onboard ship; crew gratuities.
+One pre-cruise hotel night in Santiago; transfer between airport/ship if booked on recommended flights; shipboard accommodations; kayaking; cross-country skiing and snowshoeing (November departures only); certified photo instructor; video chronicle of your trip; parka; all meals onboard ship; most beverages onboard ship; crew gratuities.
 Subject to change without notice.